 QNB continues to work across all business areas to identify the learning and development needs of its staff.
-In 2019, QNB conducted a total of over 58,000 hours of classroom training and more than 16,000 e-learning hours for its staff.
+In 2020, QNB conducted a total of over 34,000 hours of training for its staff.
 The training includes a broad curricula of technical and behavioural development opportunities with the aim of increasing the skills of all staff globally.
-QNB's training approach is multi-faceted and includes classroom lessons, online learning, video-based learning and external training programmes offered by internationally recognised providers.
+QNB's training approach is multi-faceted and includes classroom lessons, online learning, videobased learning and external training programmes offered by internationally recognised providers.
 QNB operates an in-house training facility in Doha with its own in-house learning and development delivery team.